 - 1 gal waterproofing deck stain

 I did purchase a few other things that you may already have lying around – some fresh masonry hammer drill bits, a new stain brush, and some deck wash.
+For these kinds of projects, having the best oscillating tools by your side would be a huge advantage for you.
 And, of course, if you don’t already have a hammer drill and an impact driver, you’re going to need those (neither is very expensive)!
 Altogether, this project ran me about $475.
 I did take one shortcut, and only time will tell if I’ll come to regret it!
 The biggest expense here, of course, is the decking itself.
 Because my porch is covered, and on the side of the house that gets the least rain and wind exposure, I decided to only go with pressure-treated wood for the sleepers (the foundation, if you will – we’ll get to that in a minute) and the trim.
 For the actual decking surface, I went with kiln-dried fir, which, I’m told, other than cedar and pressure-treated wood, has one of the highest tolerances to weather.
 And then, of course, I waterproofed it.
 But, this is Oregon.
 So we’ll see.
 The boards are installed in such a way that they would be very easy for me to replace one-off if needed, but hopefully it won’t come to that, at least not anytime soon.
 Consider this my own personal experiment…if you want to be totally assured that your deck will last a long, long time, obviously use pressure-treated wood or composite decking.
 When I do my back patio, which is not covered and takes a beating every winter, I will absolutely have to!

 “Sleepers” are, apparently, the name for the beams supporting the deck surface, laid directly atop the concrete.
 They run perpendicular to the actual deck boards, and elevate the surface slightly, allowing the decking to avoid contact with the ground.
 Additionally, when the sleepers themselves are elevated slightly with small PVC spacers, as we chose to do, none of the project’s wood is in contact with the ground, and any rain or water that might run off or under the deck boards flows right out without sitting under or pooling around any of the wood structure.